How to Apply

 The Clinical Trials Support Office (CTSO) at Michigan Medicine, part of the Medical School Office of Research, has created a new model to improve clinical care, value, and health outcomes by more efficiently managing a diverse portfolio of high-quality clinical trials.
 Each Clinical trial Support Unit (CTSU) provides comprehensive pre- and post-award support to study teams, and supports a group of study coordinators in each CTSU offering high-quality, efficient service in support of a mix of clinical trials.

 The Clinical Research Coordinator will provide a value-added service, assisting faculty with study coordination of clinical trials.
-We currently have positions open in two of our units, Heart Vessel Blood and Ambulatory Chronic Disease.
-These positions will be available to assist study teams with activities such as screening, consenting and enrolling subjects; collecting and managing patient and laboratory data; data entry; IRB application preparation; and regulatory management.
+This position will be available to assist study teams with activities such as screening, consenting and enrolling subjects; collecting and managing patient and laboratory data; data entry; IRB application preparation; and regulatory management.
 Additionally, the Clinical Research Coordinator will manage audits and monitor visits, as well as other duties as needed.
 This position could include travel to off-site locations.

 Things to keep in mind if you’re considering applying for this position…

 - We help life-changing research happen.
 The science we support is not only interesting, it has the very real potential to positively impact patients and their families.

 - Creative problem solving is welcomed and supported.
 The CTSO is a relatively new organization, and you’ll have the flexibility to impact the team as it grows its mission to support clinical research.